-U.S. News & World Report, the Princeton Review, and Colleges of Distinction recognize us as one of the best institutions of higher education in the nation.
+U.S. News & World Report and the Princeton Review recognize us as one of the best institutions of higher education in the nation.
 Meanwhile, we’re one of a select few “Colleges that Change Lives.”

 We were founded in 1903, when a handful of professors instructed fewer than 60 students in the halls of a former resort hotel.
-There were four people in the first graduating class.
+There were eight people in the first graduating class.

 Since then, we’ve grown as a community and as a university.
-We have nearly 2,800 students and more than 20,000 alumni around the world.
+We have over 2,500 students and more than 20,000 alumni around the world.
 We evolved from a small liberal arts college to a comprehensive university.
-At every turn, we ask ourselves how can we best serve our students?
+At every turn, we ask ourselves: How can we best serve our students?